 7. Work In The TV and Movie Industry

 Okay, yes, technically you’ll be watching TV and getting paid for it, but this one requires you to get off your butt and actually working.

 There are thousands of jobs available in the TV and movie industry.

-You might think that only those involved in production get paid to watch TV, but it’s not the case at all.
+You might think that only those involved in the production get paid to watch TV, but it’s not the case at all.
 Everyone in the company—including those in IT, legal, human resources, administration, creatives, even from food services—has access to entire catalogs.